melissa-ou/app-deployer/.github/CONTRIBUTING.md

 ### Fix Bugs

 Look through the GitHub issues for bugs.
-Anything tagged with "bug" is open to whoever wants to implement it.
+Anything tagged with "bug" is open to whomever wants to fix it.

 ### Implement Features

 Look through the GitHub issues for features.
-Anything tagged with "feature" is open to whoever wants to implement it.
+Anything tagged with "feature" is open to whomever wants to implement it.

 ### Write Documentation